 Pha That Luang, Vientiane

 Nested in the heart of Vientiane, the capital of Laos, Pha That Luang is a glistening national icon.
-The site is believed to date from the 3rd Century, when it is said that the breastbone of Lord Buddha was brought to the temple.
-Rebuilt in the 16th Century by King Setthathirat (whose statue stands in front of the main entrance), this stunning stupa is covered in approximately 500kg of pure gold leaf and its 44-metre-high central peak is coated in real gold.
+The site is believed to date from the 3rd Century when it is said that the breastbone of Lord Buddha was brought to the temple.
+Rebuilt in the 16th Century by King Setthathirat (whose statue stands in front of the main entrance), this stunning stupa is covered in approximately 500kg of pure gold leaf and its 44-meter-high central peak is coated in real gold.

 Where to Stay:

 La Seine by Burasari is a romantic riverside retreat that reflects Vientiane’s French heritage and colonial charm.
 The luxurious rooms and suites feature artistic interiors, handmade Lao fabrics and views of the Mekong River, while the Red Rose Bar and wine cellar provide exceptional opportunities to unwind, following a day exploring Vientiane’s enchanting golden landmarks.